Taksin: Relationship with the Chinese Empire

 When Ayutthaya fell to the Burmese in 1767, Thai and Chinese sources mentioned that Taksin, then the lord of Tak, broke the Burmese siege and led his troops to Chantaburi.
 During those years, Chinese Empire had border conflicts with Konbaung Burma.
 The Burmese invasion into Siam became the warning for Chinese Empire.
 Taksin, then, sent a tributary mission to require the royal seal, claiming that the throne of Ayutthaya Kingdom had come to an end.
 However, his attempt was hindered by Mạc Thiên Tứ (Mo Shilin), the governor of Hà Tiên, whom had thorough knowledge of Chinese diplomatic practices and alleged that Taksin was a usurper.
 Tứ also offered shelter to Prince Chao Chui, an Ayutthaya prince.

 The Chinese Court could not help but seize the chance by asking Taksin, as a 'new vassal', to be her ally in the war against the Burmese.
 Eventually Chinese Court approved the royal status of Taksin as the new king of Siam.

-A considerable contribution to his success came from the Teochew Chinese trading community of the region, on whom Taksin was able to call by virtue of his paternal relations; he is said to be half-Teochew himself.
+A considerable contribution to his success came from the Teochew Chinese trading community of the region, on whom Taksin was able to call by virtue of his paternal relations; he was half-Teochew himself.
 In the short run, the Chinese trade provided the foodstuffs and goods needed for the warfare that enabled Taksin to build up his fledgling state.
 In the long run, it produced income that could be used "to defray the expenses of the state and for the upkeep of the individual royal, noble, and wealthy commercial families."

 As one contemporary observed, François Henri Turpin (1771), under the famine conditions of 1767–1768 :